-The aircraft was built in August 1945 and delivered to the RAF, where it became the personal aircraft of Air Chief Marshall Sir James Milne Robb, a WW1 pilot who served as Commander-In-Chief – Air Forces Europe following WW2.
-The aircraft was sold in 1967 and transported to the US, where it would stay until 2002, when it was acquired by Vintage Wings of Canada and flown to Ottawa, where it is currently based.
+The machine was built in August 1945 and delivered to the RAF, where it became the personal aircraft of Air Chief Marshall Sir James Milne Robb, a WW1 pilot who served as Commander-In-Chief – Air Forces Europe following WW2.
+In 1967, SL721 was sold and transported to the US, where it would stay until 2002, when it was acquired by Vintage Wings of Canada and flown to Ottawa, where it is currently based.

 The machine is powered by a Packard Merlin 266/R55 with 49.8 hrs SMOH by 51 Factory, while the airframe has reportedly amassed a total of 896.9 hrs since new.